soo941226/soo941226/README.md

 I love code, especially Swift.
 It helps me to communicate with people and world!😄

-Now I'm starting to like test.
+Now I'm interested in test.
 So I'm trying to write codes to testable.

 If I had to know something, I studied super hard and put a lot of efforts🔥, until I could teach someone.